Triality for Homogeneous Polynomials: Introduction

-When $ G_\C\subset GL(n,\mathbb{C})$, a $ G_\C$-Higgs bundle gives rise to a Higgs bundle in the classical sense, with some extra structure reflecting the definition of $ G_\C$.
-In particular, classical Higgs bundles are given by $GL(n,\mathbb{C})$-Higgs bundles.
-Through what is known as the Non-Abelian Hodge correspondence \cite{cor,6,N1,57,yau} and the Riemann-Hilbert correspondence, Higgs bundles manifest themselves as both flat connections and surface group representations, fundamental objects in contemporary mathematics, and closely related to theoretical physics.
+When $ G_\mathbb{C}\subset {\rm GL}(n,\mathbb{C})$, a $ G_\mathbb{C}$-Higgs bundle gives rise to a Higgs bundle in the classical sense, with some extra structure reflecting the definition of $ G_\mathbb{C}$.
+In particular, classical Higgs bundles are given by ${\rm GL}(n,\mathbb{C})$-Higgs bundles.
+Through what is known as the non-abelian Hodge correspondence \cite{cor,6,N1,57,yau} and the Riemann--Hilbert correspondence, Higgs bundles manifest themselves as both flat connections and surface group representations, fundamental objects in contemporary mathematics, and closely related to theoretical physics.

-By imposing stability conditions, one may form the moduli space $\mathcal{M}_{ G_\C}$ of $G_\C$-Higgs bundles, which in turn has a natural fibration associated to it, the {\it Hitchin fibration}.
-The Hitchin fibration is most easily defined through a choice of a homogeneous basis $\{p_{i}\}_{i=1}^k$ for the algebra of invariant polynomials of the Lie algebra $\mathfrak{g}_{c}$ of $ G_\C$, of degrees $\{d_{i}\}_{i=1}^k$.
+By imposing stability conditions, one may form the moduli space $\mathcal{M}_{ G_\mathbb{C}}$ of $G_\mathbb{C}$-Higgs bundles, which in turn has a natural fibration associated to it, the {\it Hitchin fibration}.
+The Hitchin fibration can be defined through a choice of a homogeneous basis $\{p_{i}\}_{i=1}^k$ for the algebra of invariant polynomials of the Lie algebra $\mathfrak{g}_{c}$ of $ G_\mathbb{C}$, of degrees $\{d_{i}\}_{i=1}^k$.
 Then, the {\em Hitchin fibration}, introduced in \cite{N2}, is given by

-The map $h$ is referred to as the {\em Hitchin~map}: it is a proper map for any choice of basis of invariant polynomials \cite{N2}, and the space $\mathcal{A}_{ \mathfrak{g}_c}$ is known as the {\it Hitchin base}\footnote{Notice that the base depends only on the Lie algebra $\mathfrak{g}_c$ as indicated by the notation.}.
-It is important to note that through the Hitchin fibration, $\mathcal{M}_{ G_\C}$ gives examples of hyperk\"ahler manifolds which are {\it integrable systems} \cite{N2}, leading to remarkable applications in physics.
-Moreover, Hausel-Thaddeus \cite{Tamas1} related Higgs bundles to {\it mirror symmetry}, and with Donagi-Pantev presented $\mathcal{M}_{ G_\C}$ as a fundamental example of mirror symmetry for Calabi-Yau manifolds, whose geometry and topology continues to be studied \cite{dopa}.
-More recently, Kapustin-Witten \cite{Kap} used Higgs bundles and the Hitchin fibration to obtain a physical derivation of the {\it geometric Langlands correspondence} through mirror symmetry.
-Soon after, Ng\^{o} found the Hitchin fibration a key ingredients when proving the fundamental lemma in \cite{ngo}.
+The map $h$ is referred to as the {\em Hitchin~map}: it is a proper map for any choice of basis of invariant polynomials \cite{N2}, and the space $\mathcal{A}_{ \mathfrak{g}_c}$ is known as the {\it Hitchin base}.\footnote{Notice that the base depends only on the Lie algebra $\mathfrak{g}_c$ as indicated by the notation.}

+It is important to note that through the Hitchin fibration, $\mathcal{M}_{ G_\mathbb{C}}$ gives examples of hyperk\"ahler manifolds which are {\it integrable systems} \cite{N2}, leading to remarkable applications in physics.
+Moreover, Hausel--Thaddeus \cite{Tamas1} related Higgs bundles to {\it mirror symmetry}, and with Donagi--Pantev presented $\mathcal{M}_{ G_\mathbb{C}}$ as a fundamental example of mirror symmetry for Calabi--Yau manifolds, whose geometry and topology continues to be studied \cite{dopa}.
+More recently, Kapustin--Witten \cite{Kap} used Higgs bundles and the Hitchin fibration to obtain a physical derivation of the {\it geometric Langlands correspondence} through mirror symmetry.
+Soon after, Ng\^{o} found the Hitchin fibration a~key ingredients when proving the fundamental lemma in \cite{ngo}.